PhuongAnhDuong/DA_Portfolio/README.md

 # DA_Portfolio
 Hi, I'm Phuong Anh!
-I have a research background
+I have a research background with experience in posing data-driven insights in banking, technology industry. ...

 This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.

 # SQL
-Video Games Sales Analysis
+[Ecommerce Analysis]
-Code: video_games_sales.ipynb
+Code:
 Description: The dataset contains 16715 records as of 2016.
 There is a list of video games with sales (by region), year of release, platform, critics and users score.
 The project includes the following steps: data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), analyzing region based user profiles, measuring statistical factors, hypothesis testing.
 Skills: data cleaning, data analysis, descriptive statistics, central limit theorem, hypothesis testing, data visualization.
 Technology: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib.